PRICING

 Use Internal Talent: If you can use your own enthusiastic team members instead of hired actors, you eliminate significant casting, day rates, and usage costs.
 It’s free, authentic, and a good Director or Producer can coach non-pros to perform great on camera.

 Keep It Simple: Can everything be filmed in one day at one location?
-One tightly scheduled, efficient day is always going to cost you less than needing to allocate resources across multiple days.
+One efficient day is always going to cost you less than allocating resources across multiple days.
 But be realistic.

-One Project, One Message: A super common mistake is trying to cram multiple messages into one project.
-We get you’re trying to maximize the time you’re paying for.
-But remember, not only does mixed messaging cause confusion for the viewers of the video, it’s also likely to lead to inefficient use of time on-set, and it runs the risk of more back-and-forth in the editing process.
+One Video, One Message: Many people try to cram multiple messages into one video to maximize the time they’re paying for.
+But mixed messaging can cause confusion for the viewers, lead to inefficient use of time on-set, and risk more back-and-forth in the editing process.

 When choosing a partner, it’s important to remember that you are not just buying a product.
 You’re buying reduced risk, and peace of mind.